I have almost no short term memory.

 Someone recently sent me a job description for a health writer.
 I know they were trying to help but it sent me into a tailspin.
 Some family members still aren’t getting that I’m not the same person I was before and working for an employer would cause so much stress.
 Even if they’re super cool which was my last client in 2016!
 She was SO patient with me as she waited on curriculum I’d committed to writing for her organization.

 I was a mess.
-It was a really cool project (that we’ve discussed modifying and sharing for teen activists, I weirdly wrote it before the election on how to use their smartphones for advocacy work - very different than the food education work I’ve done in the past and not exactly what she hired me for but it turned out to be something that could be replicated in any classroom so….) that I was excited to work on.
+It was a really cool project (that we’ve discussed modifying and sharing for teen activists now, I weirdly wrote it before the election on how to use their smartphones for advocacy work - very different than the food education work I’ve done in the past and not exactly what she hired me for but it turned out to be something that could be replicated in any classroom so….) that I was excited to work on.

 It was too stressful.
 I didn’t charge her the last bit of the money owed because I took several months longer to submit it than we originally agreed upon.

-Anyway, this friend was trying to help by sending me the health writer job description.
+Anyway, another friend was trying to help by sending me the health writer job description.
 But as I’m reading it, I realize: I can’t even do this.
 I can’t do research on health information and then chunk it down into a short, snappy piece for the laymen.

 I’d need better cognitive function to do that.
 So it’s not even a stress thing.

 I’ve had to slowly learn to accept that “chemo brain” for me may likely be a permanent thing.
 I’m not as bad as I was!
 I remember when my massage therapist was in town and emailed me which parking spot to park in.
-I remembered the number while I was pulling into the parking lot!
+I remembered the number from his email while I was pulling into the parking lot!
 That was about a year ago.

 For four years, it was so bad that you could tell me a number and then poof!
 It’s gone.